Last Updated: December 11, 2024

 Get professional filing help

 If this sounds overwhelming, don’t worry.
-Take a look at our business formation packages and let our team do the work for you.
+Take a look at our business formation plans and let our team do the work for you.
 Once the Washington Secretary of State approves your LLC, your state paperwork will be available on your ZenBusiness dashboard, where you can keep it and other important business paperwork digitally organized.

 In addition, we offer customized business kits to help you keep these important documents organized and looking professional.
 Whether it’s an operating agreement, member certificate, business contracts, compliance checklists, transfer ledgers, or anything else, you can be sure it’s all in one safe place.